TiberiuTech/Crypto-platform/README.md

 - Protection against duplicate transactions
 - Secure user data management

-## Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/FeatureName`
-3. Commit your changes: `git commit -m 'Add new feature'`
-4. Push to the branch: `git push origin feature/FeatureName`
-5. Open a Pull Request

 ## License

 This project is licensed under the [MIT License](LICENSE).

-## Contact

-For questions and support, contact us at: [your-email@example.com]

 ## Acknowledgments